notofonts/noto-docs/src/miniarticles/NotoSansBamum.md

 # Noto Sans Bamum

-Noto Sans Bamum is a sanserif design for texts in the Bamum script.
+Noto Sans Bamum is a sans serif design for texts in the Bamum script.

-Noto Sans Bamum has multiple weights, contains 662 glyphs, and supports 661 characters from 2 Unicode blocks: Bamum Supplement, Bamum.
+Noto Sans Bamum has multiple weights, contains 662 glyphs, and supports 661 characters from 2 Unicode blocks: : Bamum Supplement, Bamum.

 ## Supported writing systems